Pyro-C/Pyro-C.github.io/book/Chapter 3 - Loops/source.md

 The first part of the expression declares the integer that will be used to keep track of the repeated computation.
 We set it equal to `0`.

-The next part declares a condition—so long as that condition is `true`, the code inside of the `for` loop will execute.
+The next part declares a condition; so long as that condition is `true`, the code inside of the `for` loop will execute.
 Once it's no longer `true`, the `for` loop stops.

 The last part controls how the integer changes after each execution of the inside of the `for`